satyajitlion/GravLensing/research-log/Research Log 11-03-2025.md

 ### Today's Focus

-My focus was to complete the `extract_lens_data` function by resolving the `.to_value()` errors and implementing the remaining padding logic for time delays, potentials, and deflections, ultimately creating a robust data preprocessing pipeline.
+My focus was to successfully train the first neural network model on the preprocessed gravitational lensing data.
+This involved integrating the data pipeline with the model architecture, executing the training process, and analyzing the results to validate our entire approach.
 ***
 ### What I was able to accomplish

-- Successfully diagnosed and fixed the `.to_value()` errors that were halting progress.
+- Successfully diagnosed and fixed the `.to_value()` errors that were halting progress by discovering `system['time']` was already numeric.

-- Implemented and tested the padding logic for the remaining three data components: `time_padded`, `potent_padded`, and `deflec_padded`.

-- Finalized the function by correctly assembling the `input_vec` and `output_vec` for all systems in the dataset.
+- Finalized the `extract_lens_data` function and processed the entire `vals_shear` dataset.

-- Ran the completed function on a dataset sample to validate the output shapes and data integrity.
+- Integrated the data pipeline with the neural network model, creating a complete training workflow.

+- Successfully trained the model for 100 epochs and achieved excellent convergence.

+- Created visualization plots to analyze the training history and model performance.

+- Updated the model architecture to match the exact dimensions of our dataset (14 inputs, 12 outputs).
 ***
 ### Results

-- The `extract_lens_data` function is now complete and returns standardized NumPy arrays ready for machine learning.

-- Discovered that `system['time']` was already a numeric array; removed the erroneous `.to_value()` call, which resolved the primary execution error.

-- The function successfully transforms variable-length lensing systems into fixed-size input and output vectors, solving the initial data structure challenge.

-- Confirmed via test runs that the output arrays have consistent shapes, verifying the padding logic works correctly for all data components.
+- Established a fully functional ML pipeline from raw data to trained model.

+- The model converged effectively, with final metrics showing strong performance:
+    - **Training Loss (MSE):** 3.87e-04
+    - **Training MAE:** 0.0118
+    - **Validation Loss (MSE):** 3.63e-04
+    - **Validation MAE:** 0.0106

+- Confirmed the input shape (14 features) and output shape (12 values) match our data structure.

+- The close alignment between training and validation curves indicates the model is generalizing well without overfitting.

+- Created loss and MAE plots that clearly show stable and consistent improvement throughout training.
 ***
 ### Challenges & Pause Points